Free Cavity Wall Insulation Grants are still available throughout Wales, covering the full cost of installation.

 “This level of “quality control” should resolve the historical problem of insulating inappropriate properties, and therefore reduce the potential for damp caused by Cavity Wall Insulation.”

-Up to 2017 CIGA states that there could be problems in 3 out of every 1,000 properties who have had CWI installed, but the CAS survey should greatly reduce this figure even further.
+Up to 2017, CIGA states that there could be problems in 3 out of every 1,000 properties that have had CWI installed, but the CAS survey should greatly reduce this figure even further.

 If you have not found an answer to your question, please give us a call to speak with one of our expert advisors who would be pleased to help you.